nadsbuhdha/portfolio-project-1/README.md

 ### Navigation Bar

-Each three pages of the site contain a navigation bar with links ‘Home’ ‘Gallery’ and ‘Contact’.
+Each three pages of the site contain a navigation bar with links ‘Home’, ‘Gallery’ and ‘Contact’.
 Each of the links highlight when hovered over to indicate what the user is about to click on.
 The page which the user is on is underlined on the navigation bar.

 ![Alt Text](assets/images/nav-bar.png)